Chapter 3 Infectious Diseases Related to Travel

-- Febrile seizures (The risk of febrile seizures increases approximately 3-fold 8–14 days after receipt of MMR vaccine, but overall, the rate of febrile seizure after MCV is much lower than the rate after measles disease.)
+- Febrile seizures (The risk of febrile seizures increases approximately 3-fold 8–14 days after receipt of MMR vaccine, but overall, the rate of febrile seizure after measles-containing vaccine is much lower than the rate with measles disease.)

 - Joint symptoms (Arthralgia develops among approximately 25% of susceptible postpubertal women from the rubella component of the MMR vaccination.
 Approximately 10% have acute arthritislike signs and symptoms that generally persist for 1 day to 3 weeks and rarely recur.
 Chronic joint symptoms are rare, if they occur at all.)

 Evidence does not support a causal link between MMR vaccination and any of the following: hearing loss, retinopathy, optic neuritis, ocular palsies, Guillain-Barré syndrome, cerebellar ataxia, Crohn disease, or autism.
 A published report on MMR vaccination and inflammatory bowel disease and pervasive developmental disorders (such as autism) has never been replicated by other studies, and has subsequently been widely discredited and retracted by the journal.

 Compared with use of MMR and varicella vaccines at the same visit, use of MMRV vaccine is associated with a higher risk for fever and febrile seizures 5–12 days after the first dose among children aged 12–23 months, and approximately 1 additional febrile seizure for every 2,300–2,600 MMRV vaccine doses administered.
 Use of separate MMR and varicella vaccines avoids this increased risk for fever and febrile seizures.